justinethier/husk-scheme/docs/Continuations.markdown

 Note: is this quote from  -  http://c2.com/cgi/wiki?CallWithCurrentContinuation (the link to this book may be helpful as well: http://c2.com/cgi/wiki?EssentialsOfProgrammingLanguages - apparently if the interpreter is written using CPS, then call/cc is free)???

 So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
+Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions.

 In order to make CPS work, a new `cont` parameter had to be added to `eval`, and threaded through each call.
 This was a big change as there are so many calls to `eval` with the core husk code.
 The change itself is straightforward to the point of almost being mechanical.